Cisco Secure Workload

 CASBs use auto-discovery to detect cloud applications and identify high-risk applications and users.
 In addition, they include DLP functionality and the capability to detect and provide alerts when abnormal user activity occurs to help stop internal and external threats.
 This enables Cisco Umbrella to expose shadow I.T. by providing the capability to detect and report on the cloud applications used across your environment.

 Now, we have a central place for all applications.
-Cisco Umbrella CASB looks at all your cloud applications and puts them on a single box, on a single pane of glass that you can manage and look at what’s happening, but that functionality has to exist already.
-So, instead of going to a hundred different applications and cloud providers, you’re just going to one system, your CASB solution handling everything.
+Cisco Umbrella CASB looks at all your cloud applications and puts them in a single box, on a single pane of glass, that you can manage and look at what’s happening, but that functionality has to exist already.
+So, instead of going to a hundred different applications and cloud providers, you just go to one system, and your CASB solution handles everything.

 Pillar1: Visibility